Panasonic Lumix DMC-GF2 Review

 Overall, Panasonic managed to produce a capable camera at a compelling price-point aimed directly at novices looking for improved image quality without acquiring something too bulky.
 For more serious users, Panasonic also offers the more advanced and efficient GH2 reviewed here.
 The main reason not to consider SLD cameras such as these ones would be for action photography where DSLRs still outperform.

-Panasonic DMC-GF2 Facts
+Panasonic DMC-GF2 Highlights

 Sensor-Size: 17 x 13mm